Victor McTeer ’69

 Representing both plaintiffs and defendants in lucrative product liability and commercial litigation involving some of the largest controversies heard in the state of Mississippi, McTeer was one of the attorneys representing plaintiffs in the case against the American Tobacco Company that was the basis for novelist John Grisham’s fictional account, “The Runaway Jury.”

 McTeer and his wife, Dee, have provided scholarships for financially challenged college students from the Mississippi Delta and have endowed the McTeer-Zepp scholarship at McDaniel College.
-Although officially retired, he serves on the boards of charitable and educational institutions, including his alma mater, where he was appointed a McDaniel College Trustee in 2013.
+Although officially retired, he serves on the boards of charitable and educational institutions.
 The McTeers generosity built the McTeer-Zepp Plaza, fittingly in front of Baker Memorial Chapel, featuring a granite fountain and conceived as his lasting tribute to Ira Zepp’s commitment to his students and the WMC-McDaniel community.
 It also stands as a testament to McTeer’s time here on this campus and the positive changes he effected here and in the wider world.